How much of a difference can changing a single word in your email subject line REALLY make?

 Okay, enough specifics about specificity.

-What ELSE have we learned about constructing subject lines?
+What ELSE have we learned from our email subject tests?

 “Use strong language” is one of those lessons that sounds kind of insultingly obvious – like “don’t season your porterhouse steak with glitter.”